Risk Management

 Risks related to natural disasters, pandemics, terrorism and conflicts Head office and office districts (Japan and overseas)

-• Reformulation of response policies and manuals based on past cases such as large-scale natural disasters and pandemics, and implementation of drills for risk occurrence
+• Formulating response policies and manuals based on past cases such as large-scale natural disasters and pandemics, and implementation of drills for risk occurrence

-• Establishment of standards and systems for setting up emergency response headquarters and action manuals for overseas contingencies such as terrorism and conflicts
+• Establishment of action manuals for overseas contingencies such as terrorism and conflicts

 Manufacturing sites (Japan and overseas)